luau-lang/rfcs/docs/user-defined-type-functions.md

 - utf8 library
 - buffer library

+Note that the list above is subject to change.
+We can add more globals/libraries if we / the community finds a good use case for them in type functions.

 There is also a problem of infinitely running type functions.
 For example, reducing this type function will halt analysis until the VM stack overflows:
 ```luau
 type function neverending(t)